fbpx

 The people involved recognized the need to work together to build a strong voice in the coalfield community.
 As Tri-State Citizens Mining Network, the organization advocated for better protections from longwall coal mining, an extreme form of underground mining, at the state level in Ohio, West Virginia, and Pennsylvania.
 In 2007 we reorganized into the Center for Coalfield Justice (CCJ) and expanded to work on fossil fuel extraction and use, recognizing that our communities were not just impacted by coal mining but also oil and gas.
 Around this time, the organization brought on their first paid staff to focus on implementing the mission.
 During the next few years, the core focus of CCJ’s work was centered around accountability for the destruction of the dam at Ryerson Station State Park because of longwall mining impacts.

-Over the past 5 years, we have focused on investing in the people who live in Washington and Greene counties.
-Our staff has grown from 2 employees to 10 employees, most of whom live in the communities in which we organize.
+Over the last several years, we have focused on investing in the people who live in Washington and Greene counties.
+Our staff has grown from 2 employees to 15 employees, most of whom live in the communities in which we organize.
 Our membership has increased by 200% and we have tripled our number of active volunteers.
 We also moved to a larger office space and added a community meeting space for social justice events in the area.

 What We've Accomplished